I got beaten up at Black Hat in the name of cybersecurity

 I spent the last night of Black Hat getting beaten up by security experts.

-One security executive, based in Mountain View, Calif., had me in multiple chokeholds and twisted my shoulder further than it should have gone.
+One security executive, based in Mountain View, California, had me in multiple chokeholds and twisted my shoulder further than it should have gone.
 I thanked him and shook his hand for the fight.

 I'm sure plenty of cybersecurity experts want to beat me up for my stories, but this was a different kind of match.

-What does martial arts have to do with cybersecurity?
-Participants draw a parallel between the fighters on the mat sparring, and hackers looking to breach a system facing off against security pros trying to stop them.
-It's a cat-and-mouse game played everyday in the real world, as evidenced by the myriad of public breaches, including high-profile hacks of Yahoo, Home Depot and Equifax.
+What do martial arts have to do with cybersecurity?
+Participants draw a parallel between the fighters on the mat sparring and hackers looking to breach a system, facing off against security pros trying to stop them.
+It's a cat-and-mouse game played every day in the real world, as evidenced by the myriad of public breaches, including high-profile hacks of Yahoo, Home Depot and Equifax.

 And while jiujitsu is physically demanding, the mental game is just as important.

 In cybersecurity, exercises feature "red teams" tasked with hacking their own companies to search for vulnerabilities and "blue teams" assigned to protect the corporate system.
-It's a form of digital sparring where both sides are supposed to learn about flaws and improve from them.
+It's a form of digital sparring in which both sides are supposed to learn about flaws and make improvements based on that knowledge.

 On the mat at Syndicate MMA, it was a similar scene.
-Former UFC champions Frank Mir and Forrest Griffin broke down the moves, and then your partner and you are supposed to try them on each other several times, taking turns getting thrown into a headlock.
+Former UFC champions Frank Mir and Forrest Griffin break down the moves, and then you and your partner are supposed to try them on each other several times, taking turns getting thrown into a headlock.
 The idea: You allow yourself to get attacked so you can learn how to get out of it.

 Mir also gave me some advice about how to keep my password safe from hackers.